 Sounds too good to be true?
-We feel you ladies, your pre-wedding excitement will make it hard to sleep on the days and weeks leading up to your wedding no matter what!
+We feel you ladies, your pre-wedding excitement will make it hard to sleep well before your wedding no matter what!
 But with a little thought and practice, you can ensure you wake up well rested, refreshed and relaxed on the morning of your most special day.
 How?
 We’re sharing our favorite tips below.
-Cheers, friends!

-Tips For Getting The Best Possible Sleep Before Your Wedding
+Tips For How To Actually Sleep Well Before Your Wedding

 - You may think it will be fun to be surrounded by all your best girl friends the night before your wedding (like one final sleepover before you’re a Mrs.), but the commotion of having all your bridesmaids with you may cause stress and lack of sleep.
-Try to surround yourself by one, maybe two girls (or even just your mom and/or sister!) that will calm any nerves and let you relax before your big day. -Alana Futcher, Chancey Charm DC Wedding Planner
+To sleep well before your wedding, try to surround yourself by one, maybe two girls (or even just your mom and/or sister!) that will calm any nerves and let you relax before your big day.

-- Jyl also recommends splurging on some nice, new PJs or sheets to be extra cozy!
+- We also recommends splurging on some nice, new PJs or sheets to be extra cozy and sleep well before your wedding!
 And don’t forget a cool, dark room is best for sleeping.

-- Skylar also recommends pampering yourself with a little lavender.
+- Pamper yourself with a little lavender to sleep well before your wedding.
 Whether it’s a luxurious, fizzy bath bomb or just some essential oils on a washcloth right before bed, let the naturally relaxing scent help you unwind and prepare for a peaceful night’s sleep.

-- Avoid drinking too much at the rehearsal dinner, and maybe even the week leading up to your wedding too.
+- Avoid drinking too much at the rehearsal dinner, and maybe even the week leading up to your big day too to sleep well before your wedding.
 Most people think a drink will relieve stress and help you fall asleep, but studies show that too much alcohol can actually hinder your ability to stay asleep and sleep well.
-Plus, you’ll want to wake with a clear head for your wedding day! -Jyl
+Plus, you’ll want to wake with a clear head for your wedding day!

-- Jyl also recommends the week leading up to your wedding, consider avoiding eating anything new (especially at your rehearsal dinner).
+- During the week leading up to your wedding, consider avoiding eating anything new (especially at your rehearsal dinner).
 You never know how new foods will sit with you, and that’s even more true for those with food allergies or a sensitive stomach.

 - Stay on top of your work to dos and social obligations so that you don’t have a ton to do the weeks leading up to your wedding.
 You’ll want to avoid those restless nights tossing and turning because you’re thinking about your to do list.